Procedures and Coprocedures

 Procedures Without a Body

-Since procedure calls only need the callee specification, we can just write a procedure specification and use it in other places.
-There does not need to be procedure body of the callee at all.
+Procedures and coprocedures can be written without a corresponding body.
+Since verification of procedure calls only needs the callee specification, we can just write a procedure specification and call it in other procedures based solely on that specification.

-This can be used to introduce unsoundness even without using assume
+Procedures with a body can be used to introduce unsoundness even without using assume

 Calling the following procedure is essentially the same as writing assume ?(false)